 (3) On or after the appointed day conditions may be imposed under subsection (1) on the operation of a taxi using taxi plates owned by a person who is deemed to be a plate holder by virtue of section 47(2)(a) or (b).

-(4) Where a plate holder is aggrieved by the imposition of a condition pursuant to subsection (3) that plate holder may, apply to the State Administrative Tribunal for a review of the Director General’s decision to impose such a condition.
+(4) Where a plate holder is aggrieved by the imposition of a condition pursuant to subsection (3) that plate holder may apply to the State Administrative Tribunal for a review of the Director General’s decision to impose such a condition.

 [(5) repealed]